Vyral/sean-zanganeh-blog/_posts/2022-07-08-3-home-buying-costs-that-might-surprise-you.md

 {% include pullquote.html %}

 **3\.
-A supplemental tax bill.**&nbsp;Let’s say you bought a home for $500,000 many years ago.
+A supplemental tax bill.** Let’s say you bought a home for $500,000 many years ago.
 If a buyer purchases that home today for $1 million, they are responsible for the $500,000 difference in tax bills in a one-time payment.
 At the end of closing, the buyer would have to pay that tax bill.

 These are just a few of the often-forgotten costs associated with buying a home that we like to make sure our clients are prepared for before starting the process.
 If you have any questions or need help with your home purchase, don’t hesitate to reach out via phone or email today.
 I look forward to hearing from you.